nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 So to make `this` not be undefined, we must take a look at the built-in prototype functions `call` and `apply`.
 For simplicity, let's just use the `call` function today.

-All functions in JavaScript inherits certain other functions from the `Function.prototype` function in the language.
-This might seem confusing, but for now just try to acknowledge that functions can have functions in JavaScript.
-Yes, it's weird.
+All functions in JavaScript inherits certain other functions (such as `call`, `apply`, and `bind`) from the `Function.prototype` function in the language.
+This might seem confusing, but for now just try to acknowledge that functions can have functions in JavaScript, because a function is just an object.
+Yes, it's [weird](http://gph.is/191zeP3).

 So if we look at the [call](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call) function, the first argument will be the function's `this` context, and the other parameters will be the function's arguments.